-Texas, like other states, requires all drivers to carry a stated minimum of liability coverage ($25,000 for property damage, $30,000 per person/$60,000 per accident for personal injury).
-And although most drivers in Texas comply with the law and carry at least these legal minimums, many do not.
-Some estimates put the percentage of uninsured drivers in Texas at between 20 and 25 percent.
-Here is what will happen if you are caught as a member of that group:
+Although most drivers in Texas comply with the law and carry at least these legal minimums, many do not.
+Some estimates put the percentage of uninsured drivers in Texas at around 20%.
+Many of these drivers are risking serious consequences.

 So, if you have been keeping track, the costs of driving without insurance in Texas have gone from hundreds to possibly thousands of dollars in fines, fees, and additional expenses.
-Compare these numbers to the cost of actually keeping your policy up-to-date and suddenly dropping your insurance doesn’t seem like such a good idea.
+Compare these numbers to the cost of actually keeping your policy up to date, and suddenly dropping your insurance doesn’t seem like such a good idea.

 The average car insurance rate in Texas in 2020 was $1,391 per year.
 That's significantly less than the costs that could add up from driving without insurance.

 The Real Costs of Driving Uninsured

 So far, we have only outlined the immediate legal and financial consequences that will be imposed on you by the State of Texas for driving without insurance.
 But there are other—potentially far greater—costs if you are at fault in an accident.

 In Texas, you can be held 100% liable for any and all physical injuries and property damage resulting from a vehicle accident that you have caused.
 Depending on the extent of the damage, these can easily reach thousands or even hundreds of thousands of dollars.
 An uninsured driver could see a lifetime of accumulated assets disappear in an instant.

 The Bottom Line